-Hong Kong Exchange launches new international carbon marketplace
+Hong Kong exchange launches new international carbon marketplace

-Hong Kong Exchanges and Clearing Limited (HKEX) on Friday announced the launch of "Core Climate, Hong Kong’s international carbon marketplace", a new international carbon marketplace that seeks to connect capital with climate-related products and opportunities in Hong Kong, Mainland China, Asia and globally.

-HONG KONG, Oct 28 (Reuters) - Hong Kong Exchanges and Clearing Limited (HKEX) 0388.HK on Friday announced the launch of "Core Climate, Hong Kong’s international carbon marketplace", a new international carbon marketplace that seeks to connect capital with climate-related products and opportunities in Hong Kong, Mainland China, Asia and globally.
+HONG KONG, Oct 28 (Reuters) - Hong Kong Exchanges and Clearing Limited (HKEX) 0388.HK launched a new international carbon marketplace on Friday that seeks to connect capital with climate-related products and opportunities globally.

+Worldwide efforts to combat climate change have spawned voluntary carbon markets, which allow emitters to offset their carbon by purchasing so-called credits, which are issued by projects targeted at removing or cutting emissions.

+HKEX had said in July that it was setting up the Hong Kong International Carbon Market Council, with global and Chinese banks, among others, as inaugural members but did not say when it planned to launch a market.

 ((farah.master@thomsonreuters.com; +852 3462 7709;))